What's Your Jewellery Style

 The Romantic Style

 Think Marilyn Monroe or Liz Taylor.
-It can be exaggeratedly like a Disney Princess or in an understated way like Audrey Hepburn.
+It can be an exaggerated look like a Disney Princess or in an understated way like Audrey Hepburn.

 It is also a ‘less is more’ look with a simple diamond or cubic zirconia pendant or more extravagant with big, sparkling jewels.
 But sparkly all the same.

-The lines and look are soft, rounded and smooth, no hard or sharp lines.
+The lines in the design are soft, rounded and smooth, no hard or sharp lines.

 Pearls are a great choice for the ‘Romantic’ lady.
 From the more traditional stud or drop pearl earrings to a single, freshwater pearl pendant.